whuang20226450/Decoding-Visual-Perception-from-EEG-Using-Explainable-Graph-Neural-Network/README.md

 # Instructions

-⚠ **Warning:** This code may be messy and could contain bugs.
-Use with caution.
+**Warning:** This code may be messy and could contain bugs.
+This code is just for reference.

 ## 1. Download the Data
 Download the dataset from [Stanford PURL](https://purl.stanford.edu/bq914sc3730) and extract the files.
 Ensure you have the `S1~10.mat` files available.